kkew3/blllib/README.md

 Likewise, later inputs have to wait for the production of the output induced by the earliest input.
 When `batch_size = 1`, the underlying process/pool will essentially run jobs sequentially.
 This metric is default to `1` if not found.
+- `run_in_master`: whever specified (whatever its value), it makes the callabe object run sequentially in the master process, in which case `batch_size` is ignored.
+This metric is by default not specified.

 The callable-specific metrics can be specified as either the instance variable or the class variable.
 For example: